 child pornography offenses in federal court, both in Phoenix and Tucson.

-and it is important to hire a criminal defense attorney who knows those
+and it is important to hire a Phoenix criminal defense lawyer who knows

-rules and who has had success with them in the past.
-Because every case
+those rules and who has had success with them in the past.
+Because every

-is different, it is important to tailor a defense around each unique situation.
+case is different, it is important to tailor a defense to each unique

 For a personal and private consultation, contact Jason Lamm at (602) 663-9100